HarryJamesGreenblatt/A-Riff-In-React/docs/11-github-actions-ci-cd.md

 1. Create the `.github/workflows` directory
 2. Add both workflow files as shown above
 3. Configure all required GitHub secrets
-4. Push to the `fresh-start` branch to trigger the initial deployment
+4. Push to the `main` or `fresh-start` branch to trigger the initial deployment

 ## Troubleshooting